ToluOlayinka/MathtiFunc/README.md

 #The project is a Mathematical Funtion Libary
-//might not have all the fuctions and so would be done with a do While menu to make
+#might not have all the fuctions and so would be done with a Menu
+#menu is a do while so as to keep looping